What is a Montessori Weaning Table?

 What is a weaning table?

-A weaning table is a child sized table and chair aimed for babies to begin their first experiences eating solid foods.
+A weaning table is a child sized table and chair aimed for babies and toddlers to begin their first experiences eating solid foods.

 It is designed for their height and size, as well as their imbalance so that they cannot fall out of the chair.